 Automatic Clearing House Fraud (ACH Fraud) is a growing trend among hackers who steal money from business bank accounts.
 You probably know that… but did you know you could lose your money because your business bank account doesn’t have the same protection privileges as a personal bank account?

 Most small businesses use ACH and online banking, and there is always an opportunity for cybercrime.
-According to the FBI approximately 1 billion dollars were stolen from small business accounts in 2011, although not all of it was BEC related crimes.
+According to the FBI, approximately 1 billion dollars were stolen from small business accounts in 2011, although not all of it was BEC-related crimes.
 In late 2013 the FBI’s Internet Crime Complaint Center (IC3) began tracking BEC scams.
-At that time, compiled statistics on more than 7,000 U.S. organizations that have been victims of BEC experienced losses of over $740 million; not including foreign-located U.S. businesses or losses not reported to FBI.
+At that time, compiled statistics on more than 7,000 U.S. organizations that have been victims of BEC experienced losses of over $740 million; not including foreign-located U.S. businesses or losses not reported to the FBI.

 According to Kaspersky Lab, in 2015, there were 1,966,324 registered reports about attempted malware infections designed for money theft by gaining online access to bank accounts.
 As we can imagine, some of these attempts were successful.

 According to the FBI, this type of cybercrime has been affecting businesses in every U.S. state, and in 100 countries in the rest of the world, with the majority of fraudulent transfers going to banks in China.
 The BEC scam continues to grow and to affect businesses of all sizes, at an alarming rate.
 Only From January 2015, there has been over a 1,300% increase in identified exposed losses – meaning both actual and attempted losses.

 Based on FBI IC3 reports here are some shocking numbers: